 There are already apps available on the App Store allowing you to contribute to research that may help the fight against Parkinson's, diabetes, asthma and breast cancer too.

 Initially, Apple was adamant that all data remained anonymous, however it's since altered its stance and is now listed as a secondary researcher on a handful of apps.
+Researchers have called for more access to HealthKit data, largely so they can better understand how people's health affects disease.

 Shop for recommended fitness trackers on Amazon